HTTPWorkshop/workshop2024/README.md

 Note that if necessary, we will limit representation from single companies and projects to assure balanced participation.

-All attendees will be expected to adhere to the [Conference Code of Conduct](http://confcodeofconduct.com/).
+All attendees will be expected to adhere to the [Code of Conduct](https://httpworkshop.org/conduct).
 We will publish a summary of what happens at the Workshop.

 Please [make a statement of interest using this form](https://forms.office.com/r/izGmpi5NmJ) as soon as possible and no later than **1 September 2024**.